Our Top Working From Home Tips

-1. Keep a regular routine.
+1. Keep a Regular Routine

 Maintain your pre-work routine.
 For many of us, that involves breakfast, catching up on the news, and a shower.
-When you keep this routine, you signal to your brain when it’s time to relax and when it’s time to focus on work.
+When you keep this routine, you signal to your brain when it’s time to relax and when it’s time to work.

 Many meetings these days involve video conferencing, and you never know when a client or coworker will ask for a last-minute call.
 You’ll feel more confident being prepared and looking your best.

-3. Organize your workspace.
+3. Organize Your Workspace

 Choose a location in your home, whether a home office or kitchen table, where you can open your laptop and get to work each day.
 Don’t shy away from making it a pleasant environment by adding pictures, plants, and music.

 As comfy as it sounds, avoid working from your bed.
 Your couch, depending on how much it makes you want to lie down and nap, might not be a great location either.
-Most of your home, especially where you sleep, should be kept as rest-and-relax space.
+Most of your home, especially where you sleep, should be kept as a rest-and-relax space.

 Do not take video calls with a bright window behind you, unless you’re going for the witness-protection-program look.
 Set yourself up with cheerful lighting that allows meeting participants to see your face.

-Finally, you’ll need reliable internet connection wherever you work, although you can always fall back on your phone’s hotspot when experiencing WiFi issues.
+Finally, you’ll need a reliable internet connection wherever you work, although you can always fall back on your phone’s hotspot when experiencing WiFi issues.

-Slack is effective for quick conversations, check-in’s, and file sharing.
+Slack is effective for quick conversations, check-ins, and file sharing.
 Sending your teammates a Slack or email when you’re stepping out for a break puts them at ease if they can’t reach you.

 Use Loom for training and instructional videos.
 Loom allows you to record your screen and voice and then easily share your recording through a Loom link.

-5. Set boundaries and limit distractions.
+5. Set Boundaries and Limit Distractions

-6. Self-manage.
+6. Self-Manage

 Consider tools like StayFocused to limit the amount of time your browser allows you to spend on social media or news sites.